gpollo/urcu/README.md

 ## Types

+#### RCU Flavor

+Every RCU flavor implements [`RcuFlavor`] which exposes unchecked API to the library calls.
+A data structure will always be tied to a specific flavor.
+That way, an application using multiple flavors cannot use wrong flavor on a data structure.

 #### RCU Context

 Every thread that does RCU operations needs to be registered.
 This is enforced through the [`RcuContext`] trait.
 Depending on the RCU flavor, the implementator will be different.
-In all cases, a context can be created using [`RcuContext::rcu_register`].
+In all cases, a context can be configured for read and defer operations using the build from [`RcuFlavor::rcu_context_builder`].

-Currently, all contexts register the thread for read and defer operations.
-Even if your thread don't execute RCU critical sections, it will still be registered for it.
-It's not optimal, but it currenly simplifies things.
-In the future, it will be possible for threads to register only on features it needs.

 #### RCU Guard